 How to tie a trucker’s hitch:

-The cleat hitch is a popular choice for tying the craft to a dock or boat lift.
-Despite its impressive strength, this knot is relatively easy to tie and untie.
+The cleat hitch is a widely used knot for securing a vessel to a dock or boat lift.
+Even with its strong hold, it remains simple to tie and release when needed.

 How to tie a cleat hitch: